 In life I think it is easy to look at your circumstances and to feel ready and desirous for a change because you feel the effort it would take to fix or maintain what you have is not equal to the value placed upon it, whether it is feeling ready for a new career path or position, a new home, a new beginning, a new relationship, a new season (such as retirement), or a new perspective.
 Sometimes that desire for change is truly positive and necessary: your relationship is abusive, your car is breaking down, your workplace is toxic and you are undervalued and underpaid, or you have had some revelation about what you really want in life that boils down to needing to make changes for the better.
 Sometimes, however, they’re based on those feelings and behaviors that some how we have clung to since childhood, whether they are childish or simply naive.
 Whatever the case, we yearn for the changes that we believe will make us happy and we sometimes strive to force those changes to take place.
 Meanwhile, changes that come unexpectedly are sometimes viewed as negative experiences.

 I would challenge that way of thinking just as I would challenge the thinking that says we should practice striving.

 I’m not saying we should not seek growth opportunities and that we shouldn’t strive to be our best selves daily.
 These are essential qualities of successful people, as are goal setting, hard work, and perseverance.

-What I am saying, though, is that when we try to control everything, make everything happen the way we want it and in the time we want it, then we are not only spending all our time striving and spinning our wheels instead of enjoying life but also closing ourselves off from the magical possibilities of other opportunities coming into our lives.
+What I am saying, though, is that when we try to control everything, make everything happen the way we want it and in the time we want it, or to hold onto what is dead, dying, or toxic, then we are not only spending all our time striving and spinning our wheels instead of enjoying life but also closing ourselves off from the magical possibilities of other opportunities coming into our lives.

 In striving, we may find a margin of success…